-First, you need to set "output_seurat_compatible" field to true in cumulus cluster inputs to generate a Seurat-compatible output file output_name.seurat.h5ad, in addition to the normal result output_name.h5ad.
+First, you need to set "output_h5ad" field to true in cumulus cluster inputs to generate Seurat-compatible output files output_name.focus_key.h5ad, in addition to the standard result output_name.zarr.zip.
+If the input data have multiple foci, Cumulus will generate one H5AD file per focus.

-Notice that Python, and Python package annual with version at least 0.6.22.post1, and R package reticulate are required to load the result into Seurat.
+Notice that Python, and Python package annuata with version at least 0.6.22.post1, and R package reticulate are required to load the result into Seurat.